-For the best experience on Windows 10, it’s recommended to be signed in on your computer with a Microsoft Account.
+For the best experience on Windows 11 or Windows 10, it’s recommended to be signed in on your computer with a Microsoft Account.
 Albeit, sometimes for one reason or the other, you may want to sign-in on your PC with a Local User Account – when you want to do so, you might notice the Sign in with local account instead option is missing.
 So, in today’s post, we will walk you through the steps you can take to get this option back.
 This post could also help you if you see a Set up with local account instead or Sign in with Microsoft account instead message or if Sign in without a Microsoft account option is missing.

 Sign in with local account instead option missing

 How to go about effectively resolving this issue depends on two scenarios.

 First, you’ll need to open Advanced User Accounts Control Panel to check if the Local user account exists or not.
 Here’s how:

 - In the Run dialog box, type netplwiz and hit Enter key.

 - You’ll receive the output as shown below.